 He says the Mason School's world-class faculty also set the program apart.
 “The professors provided me with a very strong foundation in the field.
 When I started my career, I really saw how far ahead my baseline tax knowledge was compared to others from different institutions.”

 He added: "They were extremely caring and interested in my development as a student and person.
 They shared their insights in public accounting, and undoubtedly shaped me into the strong tax professional I am today.”

 Summer Boot Camp

-Albrecht says he benefitted from the diverse knowledge and skills of his Mason School classmates, especially those who joined the program from different undergraduate majors.
+Albrecht says he benefited from the diverse knowledge and skills of his Mason School classmates, especially those who joined the program from different undergraduate majors.
 “You can be immensely successful in the MAcc program despite coming from a non-accounting undergraduate major," he explained.

 Through the program's Summer Boot Camp, students can fulfill prerequisite classes in Principles of Accounting, Intermediate Accounting I and II, Auditing & Internal Controls, Cost Accounting and Taxation, regardless of their undergraduate major.
-And, the Bootcamp is taught by the same top-ranked faculty who teach W&M's semester-long courses.
+And, the Boot camp is taught by the same top-ranked faculty who teach W&M's semester-long courses.

 "I knew MAcc students who were Philosophy, Economics, Psychology, and English majors.
 They brought unique ways of problem-solving to the table which further helped me grow and learn.”